data61/pihanga/examples/fcaTechSprint19/README.md

 a query message is being sent to various organisations in a ring like fashion.
 When the answer to the query is calculated and returned to the frontend, the final screen shows the result.

+## Building

+To build the javascript bundle and front page, run the `yarn build` script which will create all the necessary artifacts to run the UI in the `build` directory.

 ## Running

     % node server.js